10 Most common Cybersecurity attacks

 #5 DDoS: Distributed Denial of Service – (DDoS) A Denial of Service technique that uses numerous hosts to perform the attack.
 Usually, this is done when many computers from different locations are attacking the same resource (website, computer, service etc.) and flooding it with more traffic than it was built to handle, which leads to shutting down the service for all users.

-#6 Man in the middle: (MitM) An attack on the authentication protocol run in which the Attacker positions himself in between the requesting computer and the remote server, so that he can intercept and alter data travelling between them.
+#6 Man in the middle: (MitM) An attack on the authentication protocol run in which the Attacker positions himself in between the requesting computer and the remote server, so that he can intercept and alter data traveling between them.

 #7 SQL injection: SQL stands for structured query language; it’s a programming language used to communicate with databases.
-SQL injection attack is a piece of malicious code that specifically targets vulnerable websites the has database servers.
+SQL injection attack is a piece of malicious code that specifically targets vulnerable websites the have database servers.
 These database servers store critical data for the website users.
 This data could be credit cards details, passwords, usernames…etc.

 #8 Cross-Site Scripting: When the attacker injects a piece of malicious code into the website to harm its users, not the website.
 That means that the malware hits only the website users’ browsers and is able to steal any information the users send to the site, which damages a website’s reputation.